 Day 1 Christchurch/Queenstown – Arrowtown

-Our Queenstown Lakes Trail cycle tour gets underway as we head south across the plains and through the Mackenzie Basin, to Lake Tekepo.
-The scenic drive continues as we head over the Lindis Pass to Central Otago, and through the Kawarau Gorge to our accommodation, a stone’s throw from the quaint village of Arrowtown.
+We head south across the plains and through the Mackenzie Basin.
+The scenic drive continues as we head over the Lindis Pass and into Central Otago.
+We continue through the Kawarau Gorge to our accommodation, a stone’s throw from the quaint village of Arrowtown.
 In the afternoon enjoy a walk around the village and historic Chinese gold mining village relics.
-Alternatively there is the option to join the tour in Arrowtown from Queenstown rather than travelling down from Christchurch.
-Either way, in the evening get acquainted with your travel companions over a meal at the local tavern.
+Alternatively there is the option to join the tour in Arrowtown from Queenstown.
+In the evening get acquainted with your companions over a meal at the local pub.

 Cycle Distance: 0km